Poojavpatel/Tech-stack/SQL/README.md

 ```

 Soft delete - implemented by adding a Boolean column 'deleted' in the DB and a timestamp of when it was “deleted”

+### RAW Datatype:

+- RAW datatype can store unstructured data in a column.
+- Stores variable-length binary data that can be queried and inserted but not manipulated.
+Maximum length is 32767 bytes.

+### INSTR Function:
+- Searches the string for a substring and returns the numeric value of the specified character's first occurrence.

+### HAVING Clause:
+- Similar to WHERE clause but is used for groups rather than rows.

+### Control Flow in SQL (CASE Statement)
+- A control flow function that allows writing if-else or if-then-else logic in a SQL query.
+Validates various conditions and shows the output when the first condition is true, stopping the traversal.
+If no condition is true, it executes the else block, showing a null value if the else block is not found.

+### Routines and Triggers:
+- **Routines:** Group of multiple commands that can be called whenever required (also known as subroutines).
+- **Triggers:** Special type of stored procedure containing SQL statements fired automatically whenever any database event occurs, residing in the system catalog.

 ---